haddocking/haddocking.github.io/education/biomolecular-simulations-2018/HADDOCK_tutorial/index.md

 <hr>
 ## Inspecting and preparing Cathepsin K for docking

-We will now inspect the Cathepsin L structure.
+We will now inspect the Cathepsin K structure.
 For this start PyMOL and in the command line window of PyMOL (indicated by PyMOL>) type:

 <a class="prompt prompt-pymol">
 fetch 3KW9<br>